Hiteshpan/Full-Stack-Ecommerce/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Contributing

+We welcome contributions from the community to enhance E-Commerce Website(Amazon).
+Feel free to submit bug reports, feature requests, or pull requests through the GitHub repository.

+## License

+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

+## Contact

+For any questions or queries, please reach out to me at [hiteshrtk999@gmail.com]

+Enjoy using E-Commerce Website and stay productive!